 You may take classes in any theme you wish, during any workshop session.
 You do not have to take all the classes in one theme, and are welcome and encouraged to attend many different themes throughout the weekend.

 There is no pre-registration for workshops other than intensives – simply show up to the workshops that call to you during the weekend of the conference.

 PERCOLATIONS, EVAPORATIVE CONCENTRATES, AND SOXHLET EXTRACTIONS, OH MY!
 A class on making strong medicines with Thomas Easley

 Using concentrated herbal preparations allows for smaller doses with the same results as standard dosing.
 This conserves plant material, increases client compliance, and decreases cost.
-In this hands (and tongue) on lecture, Thomas will demonstrate the processes involved in making percolations, Soxlet extractions and evaporative concentrates, as well as touch on the herbal allys that shine in these preparations.
-You will be sampling traditional macerations and percolations alongside Soxlet extractions and evaporative concentrates.
+In this hands (and tongue) on lecture, Thomas will demonstrate the processes involved in making percolations, Soxhlet extractions and evaporative concentrates, as well as touch on the herbal allys that shine in these preparations.
+You will be sampling traditional macerations and percolations alongside Soxhlet extractions and evaporative concentrates.

 AROMATIC MEDICINES, THE ART OF DISTILLATION, AND THE IMPORTANCE OF ORGANOLEPSIS IN HEALING with Thomas Easley